Possumhaw Vibernum flowers

 A spectacular woodland shrub that is very ornamental; clusters of creamy white flowers in spring, showy fruits in fall of deep pink and blue-purple; stunning maroon to dark red-purple fall color; great for the shrub border or screening

 Possumhaw Vibernum features showy white flat-top flowers at the ends of the branches in mid spring.
-It has attractive dark green foliage throughout the season.
+It has attractive dark green deciduous foliage.
 The glossy pointy leaves are highly ornamental and turn an outstanding crimson in the fall.
 The royal blue fruits are held in abundance in spectacular clusters from late summer to early fall.

 Possumhaw Vibernum is a dense multi-stemmed deciduous shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

 This is a relatively low maintenance shrub, and should only be pruned after flowering to avoid removing any of the current season's flowers.
 It is a good choice for attracting birds to your yard, but is not particularly attractive to deer who tend to leave it alone in favor of tastier treats.
 It has no significant negative characteristics.